finix-payments/finix-pax-mpos-ios-sdk/README.md

 - [Sample App](#sample-app)

 ## Installation
-Add the SDK to your project via Swift Package Manager using:
+1. Add the SDK to your project via Swift Package Manager using:
 ```
 https://github.com/finix-payments/finix-pax-mpos-ios-sdk
 ```

+2. Unizp `rkiCert.bundle.zip` and add the `rkiCert.bundle` to your project.
+These certs are needed to properly initialize the device.

 ## Pre-requisites
 - iOS 15.6 or later